nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_allergies_and_adverse_reactions.md

 summary: "The FHIR profiles used for the Allergies and Adverse Reactions Event Message Bundle"
 ---

-{% include important.html content="The links below will refer to the StructureDefinition url applied to the FHIR profile, which are not yet active.
-For queries please refer to the Help and Support section." %}

 The following FHIR profiles are used to form the Allergies and Adverse Reactions Event Message Bundle:

 - [DCH-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-Bundle-1)